RakipInitiative/ModelRepository/README.md

   * cleaning up obsolete code snippets and output parameters to increase transparency
   * test CPMs on server as soon as CPM is ready to be tested ... in progress, stuck at uploading -> asking Lars/Thomas for help
 ##### 25/08
+  * clean up R code ... in progress
+    * CPMs ...
+DONE
+    * DRMs ...
+DONE
+    * RRM ...
+DONE
+  * distribute new visualisation code to all CPMs and DRMs ... in progress
+    * finishing CPMs ...
+DONE
+    * finishing DRMs ...
+DONE, but Maarten has some comments for the visualisation
+    * finishing RRM ...
+DONE
+  * cleaning up obsolete code snippets and output parameters to increase transparency ...
+DONE
+  * test CPMs on server as soon as CPM is ready to be tested ... not possible at the moment, Thomas is investigating
-  * finalise RRM annotation (need some input see below)
+  * finalise RRM annotation (need some input see below) ... in progress
   * fix a number of known errors in CPM/DRM annotation
 ##### 26/08
   * review and test of all CPMs, DRMs and RRM fskx files (execution and annotation)